Deemoguse/vivi-express-decorator/README.md

 }
 ```

 The location of the middleware decorator does not matter, unlike the position of the Api decorator.
-This decorator accepts a function or an array of functions that will be assigned to the laptop as middleware.
+This decorator accepts a function or an array of functions that will be assigned to the route as middleware.
 This Decorator can be used for methods and for controllers:
-The Api decorator must be placed above the HTTP method decorator.
-Otherwise it will cause an error:
 ```js
 @Controller('/post')
 @Middleware(UpdateVisitTimeMiddleware)